vikasvastrad23/Data-Analyst-Projects/README.md

 * Using innovative data extraction techniques, i aggregated and turned raw sales data into usable information.
 * Utilizing powerful DAX functions in Power BI, we've crafted a dynamic and interactive dashboard that provides real-time analysis of your Amazon sales performance.

+# 2. Olist Sales Analysis
+* Acquired proficiency in a range of analytical tools to conduct statistical analysis and derive actionable insights from complex datasets.
+* Cleaned, modelled, and analyzed 9 datasets to uncover insights into content trends to inform strategic decisions.
+* Dashboards of Tableau, PowerBI, MySQL are uploaded in the Google Drive : (https://drive.google.com/drive/folders/1m3zUrCgIQKV5ubpA_hmOHW-NLcVuxw6u?usp=sharing)

 # Skills used:
 MS Excel, Power BI, Tableau, Python, MySQL, Data Cleaning, Data Integration, Data Transformation, Data Validation, Data Dashboards.